 In Germany, massive resistance to genetically engineered (GE) foods, both among politicians and the general public, has caused chemical giant BASF to close its German biotech division.

-European opponents of GE foods are jubilant.
+European opponents of GMO Foods are jubilant.

 A reported 75 percent of Germans oppose genetically engineered foods, and few politicians are in favor of genetic technology.